U.S. House GOP targets noncitizen voting, even though it’s rare

 U.S. House Speaker Mike Johnson of Louisiana and other Republicans at a press conference introducing legislation on noncitizen voting at the U.S. Capitol on Wednesday, May 8, 2024.
 (Ariana Figueroa/States Newsroom)

-WASHINGTON — U.S. House Speaker Mike Johnson unveiled a bill Wednesday that would require states to verify proof of citizenship to prevent noncitizens from voting in federal elections, something already barred under the law.
+U.S. House Speaker Mike Johnson Wednesday unveiled a bill that would require states to verify proof of citizenship to prevent noncitizens from voting in federal elections, something already barred under the law.

 Johnson, a Louisiana Republican who played a key role through legal challenges in defending the former president’s efforts to overturn the 2020 presidential election, said at a press conference that voting by noncitizens is “a clear and present danger to the integrity of our election system.”